TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/ListModule/UsingEffectively/Index.rst

    Lastly, the cut and paste icons.

+.. todo: the "Extended view" option does not exist anymore

 If you wish to have the list of icons expanded all the time, you can check the **"Extended view"** box at the very bottom of the view.